itsiprikshit/heat-transfer/README.md

 The data points are at a constant time step value of 10 minutes.
 It is assumed that the all the values are <b>averaged over last 10 minutes</b>.

-> If you wish to simulate the system against dataset for any other date, just replace the `dataset.json` with your data.
+> If you wish to simulate the system against dataset for any other date, just replace the [`dataset.json`](app/data/dataset.json) with your data.
 Just make sure, the data is formatted according to the above structure.<br>
 > Current dataset is for `06/01/2022`.

 ## Simulation

-The application comes with existing simulations which are saved in `app/data/simulations.json`.
+The application comes with existing simulations which are saved in [`app/data/simulations.json`](app/data/simulations.json).
 You are also allowed to create simulations of your own but they <b>won't be saved</b>.
 If you wish to save your simulations, I would suggest adding the simulation parameters to the `simulations.json`.

+The simulation library is located at [`app/simulation/simulation.js`](app/simulation/simulation.js).
+This file contains the main logic for calculating heat transfer from solar collector to the storage tank.

+Use the [`heatTransfer`](https://github.com/itsiprikshit/heat-transfer/blob/1c3240f52266048c9e7eb9d609c659d3965f6206/app/simulation/simulation.js#L116) method to simulate the heat transfer.

-Simulation parameters and description -
+Simulation parameters and their description -

 ```
 {